-A team of Opthalmologists at Shaare Zedek Medical Center and Bar-Ilan University’s Institute of Nanotechnology and Advanced Materials developed eye-drops that have been found to repair the corneas and improve short and long sightedness.
-The nanoparticle solution called as “nanodrops” was successfully used on pigs’ corneas.
+A team of ophthalmologists at Shaare Zedek Medical Center and Bar-Ilan University’s Institute of Nanotechnology and Advanced Materials developed eye drops called "nanodrops" that have been found to repair the corneas and improve vision issues.

 “This is a new concept for correcting refractory problems,” Smadja said.
-He, however, did not mention how often the drops will require being applied to replace eyeglasses completely.
+He, however, did not mention how often the drops will need to be applied to replace eyeglasses completely.

-In another recent experiment, researchers from National Taiwan Ocean University developed carbon quantum dots covered with spermidine to treat bacterial eye infections.
-The researchers believe that the new quantum dots has a good potential to be used in eye-drops to kill antibiotic-resistant bacteria that cause keratitis.
+In another experiment, researchers from National Taiwan Ocean University developed carbon quantum dots covered with spermidine to treat bacterial eye infections.
+The researchers believe that the new quantum dots has a good potential to be used in eye drops to kill antibiotic-resistant bacteria that cause keratitis.